Skip to main content

 Digital innovation and cyber risk in global supply chains

-Digitalization, when applied to the logistics supply chain is valued at US$1.5 trillion globally.
+Digitalisation, when applied to the logistics supply chain is valued at US$1.5 trillion globally.
 It enables entities to collect data and drive insights, incorporate smart solutions, model and plan for future disruptions, and automate activity.

 The global supply chain is one of the greatest human endeavours, functioning millions of times every day.
 Moving a small electrical appliance, for example, from manufacturing in Asia to doorstep delivery in Amsterdam, Buenos Aires, Cairo, or Delaware is a feat of many steps, with many handlers and many modes of transport.

 We are in a time where interconnected systems and reliance on third-party data are at an all-time high.
-This poses challenges to logistics entities that go far beyond internal system integrity or hacking, crossing into areas such as the potential for redirection of goods via cyber breach, cyberattacks commandeering autonomous technology, or business interruption that stems not only from attacks on organizations’ systems but on those of the interconnected supply chain partners — upstream or downstream.
+This poses challenges to logistics entities that go far beyond internal system integrity or hacking, crossing into areas such as the potential for redirection of goods via cyber breach, cyberattacks commandeering autonomous technology, or business interruption that stems not only from attacks on organisations’ systems but on those of the interconnected supply chain partners — upstream or downstream.

-Digitalization, when applied to the logistics supply chain (widely referred to as logistics 4.0) is valued at US$1.5 trillion globally.
+Digitalisation, when applied to the logistics supply chain (widely referred to as logistics 4.0) is valued at US$1.5 trillion globally.
 It enables entities to collect data and drive insights, incorporate smart solutions, model and plan for future disruptions, and automate activity.
 Reductions in the cost of technologies is enabling new entrants into the supply chain market, bringing new ways of doing things and new partnerships.
 Use of autonomous vehicles, stackers, robots, and cobots is on the rise.
-Artificial intelligence (AI) and machine learning are revolutionizing logistics through decision support, and automation, with possibilities making today’s organizations more efficient, resilient, flexible, and sustainable.
+Artificial intelligence (AI) and machine learning are revolutionising logistics through decision support, and automation, with possibilities making today’s organisations more efficient, resilient, flexible, and sustainable.

-There are more upsides to digitalization, but there are flip-side considerations too.
+There are more upsides to digitalisation, but there are flip-side considerations too.
 Partly as a consequence of greater data capabilities and digitally connected technologies, every sub-sector in the supply chain industry is potentially more vulnerable to, and more affected by, cyber risk.
-Event impact can be costly, disruptive, and litigious if data is involved, reducing or removing the benefits of improved efficiency and margin gained by digitalization.
+Event impact can be costly, disruptive, and litigious if data is involved, reducing or removing the benefits of improved efficiency and margin gained by digitalisation.

 Cyberattacks lead to unfulfilled customers